Abandoned Boat off Pivers Island

 Coastal Cleanups

 The Coastal Federation works with local volunteers to collect and remove marine debris throughout the coast.
 This helps protect local wildlife, salt marshes, and marine life.
-Every year, we host community organizations, volunteers, and school and college groups from around the country to come help keep the North Carolina coast safe and beautiful.
+Every year, we host community organizations, volunteers, and school and college groups from around the country to help keep the North Carolina coast safe and beautiful.

 Participate in a Cleanup